binator/self/src/context/readme.md

-context contains structure that will hold the error in your parser, you can ignore them, use a stack of error or even have a full tree of all errors that your parsers generated.
+Contains structure that will hold the failure in your parser, you can ignore them, use a stack or even have a full tree of all failures that your parsers generated.